unremarkablegarden/scala2mts/README.md

 # 𝕾𝖈𝖆𝖑𝖆 𝟐 𝕸𝕿𝕾

-Python script to convert Scala tuning files to MIDI Tuning Standard SysEx (for use with hardware synths and sequencers, like the Cirklon and Prophet)
+Python script to convert Scala tuning files to MIDI Tuning Standard SysEx (for use with hardware synths and sequencers, like the Cirklon and Prophet).

 Works with Scala files defined in just intonation (ratios) or in cents.
-Works with non-2/1 octave tunings and non-octave-repeating tunings.
+Works with non-2/1 octave tunings and non-octave-repeating tunings, for the real headz.

 I made this because I just couldn't find a tool that does it online any more, and because the SysEx dumps from Scala are the wrong formats to be able to specify a program memory slot (Yes, I tried them all).